-The Pittsburgh Glass Center has granted Dreams of Hope scholarships for queer and trans youth to attend their three teen classes happening this fall!
+The Pittsburgh Glass Center has granted Dreams of Hope scholarships for queer and trans youth to attend their three teen classes happening this season!

 In this 10-week class, learn how to use the torch, the heat it generates, and gravity to shape molten glass.

 After a discussion of studio set-up, tools, and safety, demonstrations will alternate with working time.